Soccer-1-0/Dasiboard75/README.md

 ![pcb1](images/pcb_render2.png)

 ## Firmware
 Still in progress, am trying to find a way for it to work with ZMK firmware, since some of my features are not supported with ZMK, but I really want to use the energy saving ways of bluetooth of ZMK.
+UPDATE: firmware: https://github.com/Soccer-1-0/zmk-config

 ## Casing
 The casing took a very annoying long time.
 The plate itself took a long time since I used a keyboard layout generator, but then moved the keys during the routing process for a smaller pcb.
 I also had to add a bunch of holes for heat inserts, and screws, and the heads of the screws since I used a bottom mount for my keyboard (search it up, its a keyboard type of conencting between the plates and casing).
 But overall, I like how the casing ended up, I kinda wanted to add another part of casing to protect the keys and knobs, but we'll see if I actuall add it later.